sacktock/MASA-Safe-RL/README.md

 ```bash
 pip install -U "jax[cuda12]"
 ```
--**Windows**: GPU acceletartion is also supported (experimentally) on Windows WSL x86_64.
+- **Windows**: GPU acceletartion is also supported (experimentally) on Windows WSL x86_64.
 We strongly recommend using [Ubuntu 22.04](https://apps.microsoft.com/detail/9pn20msr04dw?hl=en-GB&gl=BE) or similar.
 You need to reinstall JAX based on your cuda driver compatibility,
 ```bash
 pip install -U "jax[cuda13]"
 ```